WordBench tool

 Is my text stored anywhere?

 No. The counting runs entirely in your browser.
 Nothing is uploaded or saved, and refreshing the page clears the text.
+That includes the platform limit meters, which are calculated locally with JavaScript.

 Related tools